Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

 The discovery server can be queried to provide information about the services registered with it.

-The following command gets the applications registered with the discovery server
+The following command gets the applications registered with the discovery server:

 ```powershell
 $response = Invoke-RestMethod -URI https://$prefix-discovery-server.azurewebsites.net/eureka/apps -ContentType "application/json"